What Do Adventists Believe About Creation in the Bible?

-Seventh-day Adventists believe that God is the Creator of our world.
+Seventh-day Adventists believe that God is the creator of our world.
 They come to this conclusion from the first book of the Bible—Genesis.
-They believe that it only took God six literal days to form the world and all it contains, including us humans.
+The account there tells us that God took six literal days to form the earth and all it contains, including us humans.

-- How the world was created
+- How was the world created?

 Thus He established the Sabbath as a perpetual memorial of the work He performed and completed during six literal days that together with the Sabbath constituted the same unit of time that we call a week today.